 Vance served on the Brunswick-Golden Isles Chamber of Commerce for six years and was honored in 2006 with the Chairman’s Award for leadership and in 2005 with the Georgia Small Business Administration’s Journalist of the Year award.
 He has served as a member of the Police and Fire Merger committee for Brunswick and Glynn County.
 He was the chair of a Cultural Needs assessment for Brunswick and Glynn County in 2006.
 He served as a board member for the Golden Isles Bowl as well as the Okefenokee Area Boy Scouts of America council.
 He helped organize the Golden Isles Bulldawg Club and served as its president for two terms.
 Vance is the past chair from 2006-2009 of Brunswick Rockin’ Stewbilee, a festival benefiting the Boys and Girls Club.
 Vance participated in Leadership Glynn in 1998 and Leadership Georgia in 2007.
 He served on the Georgia Chamber of Commerce Board of Directors.
 He is a member of Gridiron.
 Leavy was awarded the University of Georgia Alumnae Association’s 40 Under 40 in its inaugural year 2011.

 Vance has always been a die-hard Dawg starting in childhood when his Dad began rubbing Vance’s head for good luck at the beginning of the second half in 1980 when Herschel made his debut in Knoxville, TN.
-He was hooked from then on and, now with his wife Cheri, partners his love of newspapers and the Georgia Bulldogs to produce Bulldawg Illustrated.
+He was hooked from then on and, now with his wife Cheri, partners his love of newspapers and the Georgia Bulldogs to produce Bulldawg Illustrated and its sister publication about the best college town in America, guide2athens.

-Check out Cheri’s other venture which brings together so many of her passions, The Southern Coterie.
+Cheri’s other venture which brings together so many of her passions, The Southern Coterie, was awarded #23 in the 2019 Bulldog 100 fastest growing businesses.
 The Southern Coterie is a resource for the entrepreneurial South.
-Designed to offer a community of passionate business owners the opportunity to connect, collaborate and create, the “Southern C” is capturing the South’s entrepreneurial renaissance one post at a time.
-The Southern C Summit brings the online content to life with a unique multi-day conference where attendees network and connect in person with the best and brightest names in Southern business and branding.
+Designed to offer a community of passionate business owners the opportunity to connect, collaborate and create, the “Southern C” just launched a membership app and The Southern C Summit brings the online content to life with a unique multi-day conference where attendees network and connect in person with the best and brightest names in Southern business and branding.

 Greg started Leather Helmet Blog in November 2009.
 Blogging was a completely new experience but one that allowed him to indulge his passion for college football while presenting the challenges of a business startup.
 Leather Helmet Blog was built on a model that encouraged reader participation and debate without the mean-spirited and abusive comments that are often found on sports blogs.

 After a successful run that saw steady growth in readership, LHB merged with Bulldawg Illustrated in 2013.
 “The opportunity to join the publishing family of Vance and Cheri Leavy was far too attractive to pass up.
 Their online publishing philosophy meshes neatly with mine – including both their ideas on Internet civility and their eagerness to incorporate the latest technological tools into their online portfolio,” said Greg.
 Greg and, his wife, Beckie have 2 (UGA grad) children and 5 grandchildren.
-Living on Clark Hill Lake in East Georgia, Greg spends his time away from BI thinking about fishing, gardening and several other worthwhile, but unrealized, activities.
+Living in Athens, Greg spends his time away from BI thinking about fishing, gardening and several other worthwhile, but unrealized, activities.

 It didn’t take Jeff Dantzler long to discover that he would not be the next Herschel Walker.
 Or Dominique Wilkins.
 Or Mikael Pernfors.
 That’s when he decided he wanted to be the next Dan Magill and Larry Munson.
 Well, no one will ever compare to “The Greatest Bulldog Ever” or “The Greatest College Football Announcer Ever,” but it has long been his dream to follow in their footsteps when it comes to the love of his life.
 And, like many Georgia fans, when you really break it down, outside of his family, he’s never loved anything or anyone longer than he’s loved the Dogs.
 All of his close friends came after, as did all the girls he’s loved before.